 Tampa Bay Rays at Boston Red Sox

-The Tampa Bay Rays and the Boston Red Sox meet in MLB action from Fenway Park as part of their AL East division set on Saturday.
+The Tampa Bay Rays and the Boston Red Sox meet in game one of a three game AL East division set in MLB action from Fenway Park on Tuesday.

 The Tampa Bay Rays will look to build some steam after rallying to beat Toronto in the rubber match of their series on Sunday, taking game three by a final score of 10-9.
 Ji-Man Choi, Travis D’Arnaud and Guillermo Heredia each had two RBIs with Choi and Heredia each hitting a home run while D’Arnaud added a double.
 Willy Adames had a solo home run while Nate Lowe, Joey Wendle and Matt Duffy each had an RBI with Lowe chipping in a double.
 Tommy Pham went 2 for 4 while Austin Meadows added a base hit as well in the victory.
 Yonny Chirinos allowed seven runs on eight hits while walking three and striking out four over four innings, not factoring in the decision.
 Chaz Roe got the win to improve to 1-3 on the year while Diego Castillo locked up his 8th save of the season.
 Charlie Morton will start game one and is 12-3 with a 2.60 ERA and 163 strikeouts this season.
 In his career, Morton is 5-1 with a 3.86 ERA and 45 strikeouts against Boston.